September 10, 2021

 How to Prevent Air Conditioning Problems

 It’s out of sight and out of mind, so it’s easy to forget.
-Yet, every year we go on service calls where the A/C isn’t cooling and the cause is restricted air flow from a very dirty filter.
+Yet, every year we go on service calls where the A/C isn’t cooling because of restricted air flow from a very dirty filter.

 Switch Turned Off

-Some heating and A/C systems have a wall switch at the indoor unit for safety and convenience that can be confused with a light switch.
+Some heating and A/C systems have a wall switch at the indoor unit for safety and convenience.
+It can easily be confused with a light switch.
 If this is accidentally switched off or left off during mild weather, your air conditioner will not start.

 Clogged Drain Line